 Rocky Mountain

 I wasn’t sure if I should include Rocky Mountain on this list of DH bike brands.
-Technically they offer one.
-But it’s more of a big Enduro frame that also can hold a dual crown fork.
+Technically they offer one with the Slayer.
+But it’s more of a Freeride Bike, a big Enduro frame that also can hold a dual crown fork.
 So take this however you like.
 It’s not as aggressive, slack or lightweight as most others on this list.

-Rocky Mountain is a Canadian brand that has been around since 1981.
-The brand’s bikes are designed to offer a perfect combination of performance and innovation, with a focus on cross-country, trail, and enduro riding.
+Rocky Mountain is a Canadian brand that has been around since 1981 with a focus on cross-country, trail, and enduro.

 Learn more at the Rocky Mountain Website.